Moving from Seattle to Portland: What Actually Feels Different (and What Your Budget Gets You)

 The Mature Tree Canopy That Defines Irvington

+One of the first things people notice about Irvington is the incredible tree canopy.
 Many of the trees lining the streets were planted over a century ago, creating shaded streets that feel almost park-like.
 In the summer months, the canopy helps keep the neighborhood noticeably cooler — one of the reasons so many Portlanders love walking here during warm weather.
+It’s also what gives Irvington its sense of permanence and calm.
+The streets feel established, welcoming, and beautifully green.

 Walkability (With a Little Neighborhood Quirk)